alexanian/airtable-last-updated-hack/README.md

    job.hackLastUpdated();
 ```

-### Example: setting up a server to run this job
+### Step-by-step: setting up a server to run this job

+You can just run a cron job on your computer, as in the example above.
+You don't _have_ to
-As above, you don't _have_ to run this on a server.
-It's nicer and more automatic this way.
-We ended
+get this running on a server.
+It's just nicer and more automatic this way.
+We ended up using
-up using a DreamCompute instance for this, which has the following
+a DreamCompute instance for this, which has the following
 [set up instructions](dreamcompute_link) but YMMV.

 Command to access the instance (substitute the name of your ssh file and IP):